Updated June 18th, 2021

 If you’re wondering what Medicare premiums and charitable giving have to do with one another, consider this:

 - The Income Related Monthly Adjustment Amount (IRMAA) is based on modified adjusted gross income (MAGI) reported on your tax return from two years prior.
-The 2020 IRMAA is based on your 2018 tax return information.
+Your 2019 tax information will determine what your 2021 IRMAA is.

 - Instead of withdrawing your RMD and writing a check to charity, you can complete a Qualified Charitable Distribution (QCD).
 All or a portion of your RMD will by-pass you and go directly to charity.